MFaizanAli-24/Tech-Network-Supply-LLC-quote-automation-app/README.md

-# Black Marlin Quote Automation Pipeline
+# Tech Network Supply LLC Quote Automation Pipeline

 An automation pipeline that watches for BrokerBin "Match Your Hits" report emails, matches each part-search hit against a Google Sheet of parts/contacts, and automatically sends a quote email to